Justin Cho

 boteval-thumbnail

 Hyundong J. Cho, Thamme Gowda, Yuyang Huang, Zixun Lu, Tianli Tong, Jonathan May.
-Under review. [project page]
+ACL 2024 SDT

 We develop BotEval, an easily customizable, open-source, evaluation toolkit that focuses on enabling human-bot interactions as part of the evaluation process, as opposed to human evaluators evaluating a static input.